eclipse-hono/hono/site/content/api/Credentials-API.md

 ### Hashed Password

-A credential type for storing a (hashed) password for a user.
+A credential type for storing a (hashed) password for a device.

 Example: